abijithnv/Learn.py/README.md

-# Learn.py
+# TinkerHub Learn.py
-A program to learn about python programmming.
+A program to learn python programming for beginners.